-To make the best first impression simply follow these 5 simple tips to settling into a new office job fast.
+To make the best first impression, whether you're starting your job remotely or in the office, simply follow these 5 simple tips to settling into a new job fast.

 Learn all the crucial first names